nus-cs2113-AY2021S1/tp/docs/team/herman.md

         the flow of logic of the code.
 Later, I had to SLAP it to make the method less nested and confusing.
 * **Enhancements implemented:**
     * Enhanced the code to reduce redundancy and improve design.
-    * Changed the cascading if-else statements into switch-case statements for parse classes.
+    * Changed the cascading if-else statements into switch-case statements for FlashcardParser and TopicParser classes.
     (Pull requests: [#124](https://github.com/AY2021S1-CS2113T-W13-1/tp/pull/124))
     * Improve handling of command in the case of mistyped inputs (extra spaces, capital letters, etc.)
     (Pull requests: [#124](https://github.com/AY2021S1-CS2113T-W13-1/tp/pull/124))